zuozhenggh/learning-library/common/labs/setup-compute-generic/setup-compute.md

 # Setup Compute Instance

 ## Introduction
-This lab will show you how to setup a Resource Manager stack that will generate the Oracle Cloud objects needed to run this workshop.
-This workshop requires a compute instance running the Converged Database marketplace image and a Virtual Cloud Network (VCN).
+This lab will show you how to setup a Resource Manager stack that will generate the Oracle Cloud objects needed to run your workshop.

 ### About Terraform and Oracle Cloud Resource Manager
 For more information about Terraform and Resource Manager, please see the appendix below.